 Sherlock Holmes in Washington

-Sherlock Holmes in Washington is another entry in the series set during WWII and most of it is set in the US.
-The propaganda isn't as heavy handed as in the other WWII based films in the series, Rathbone sports a unique hairstyle and Bruce has some good moments enjoying the American culture.
-Look out for an interesting aerial shot of New York showing only a few modest skyscrapers and also a fantastic scene where top-secret microfilm gets passed unknowingly from person to person at a party.
+Sherlock Holmes in Washington is another entry in the series set during World War II and most of it is set in the United States.
+The propaganda isn't as heavy handed as in the other war based films of the series, Rathbone sports a singular hairstyle, and Bruce has some good moments enjoying the American culture.
+Look out for an interesting aerial shot of New York showing only a few modest skyscrapers, and also one of the best scenes of the series where top-secret microfilm gets passed unknowingly from person to person at a party.

-The film opens with John Grayson boarding a plane bound for Washington DC.
-Pettibone takes his seat aboard the small aircraft, squeezed in among the passengers who include a few suspicious characters in their ranks.
-After landing in Washington, the passengers are taken by train to the city centre.
+The film opens with John Grayson, aka Alfred Pettibone, boarding a plane bound for Washington DC.
+Pettibone takes his seat aboard the small aircraft, squeezed in among the passengers who include a fair few suspicious characters in their ranks.
+After landing in Washington, the passengers are taken by train into the city centre.

 Back in London, Sherlock Holmes receives a visit from Mr. Ahrens who tells him that John Grayson is in fact Alfred Pettibone travelling under an alias.
 Pettibone is taking some very important state documents to the United States but he has disappeared somewhere on route.
 Holmes agrees to take on such an important case and decides to visit Pettibone's home before flying to Washington to investigate.

 At Pettibone's house, Holmes and Dr. Watson find copying equipment and some match folders; Holmes deduces that Pettibone was carrying the document in the form of microfilm, hidden in a 'V for Victory' match folder.
 When Holmes and Watson are leaving the house, Holmes narrowly averts their deaths when he spots a large piece of stonework just in the nick of time, launched from the roof above.